Hawks' Club: Election process

 A prospective applicant must be proposed, seconded, and have six further members sign their application form.
 The proposer is normally the team captain for the relevant sport and the seconder must be a member of the Hawks' Committee.
 The application is then reviewed by the committee: two "no" votes will reject an applicant, and he may not be proposed again at a later date.

-Members are admitted for life.
-The number of Hawks-in-residence at the University is limited to 230, not including MAs; there are several thousand members worldwide.
+Members are admitted for life and may wear the club colours of maroon and gold.
+The number of Hawks-in-residence at the University is limited to 250, not including MAs; there are several thousand members worldwide.

 Occasionally, individuals are admitted as an Honorary Hawk without fulfilling the above criteria (for example Prince Philip, Duke of Edinburgh, who did not study at Cambridge).

 Dining Rights Club

 Since 1993, individuals have also been elected to The Hawks Dining Rights Club.
-Members may use the clubhouse but do not become Hawks.
+Members may use the clubhouse, but do not become Hawks.
 Neither the Cambridge-only nor the men-only restrictions apply in this case, and the majority of Dining Rights members are local business people and professionals who contribute to the costs of running the Club, and to The Hawks’ Trust which is a charity supporting all sportsmen and women at the University.
 There are slightly fewer dining rights members than Hawks-in-residence, and the number peaked at 160 in 1998.

-Regalia

-The Club colours are maroon and gold; members may wear the Club tie.
-Honorary Hawks and Dining Rights members wear a plain tie with a gold Hawk.

 Committee

 The Club's Committee consists of a President, Honorary Secretary, Junior Treasurer and seven ordinary members, and is elected each academic year by the Hawks-in-residence.
+The Committee are responsible for the Club, the election of new members and host an event each June during May Week in the style of a Cambridge May Ball, known as "The Hawks' Event", at Fenner's Cricket Ground.

 There is a Management Committee of the Trustees, the President and the Secretary of the Club, the Steward and the DRC President, who guide the Club's development.

+The London Dinner Committee, made up of former Presidents and notable old Hawks, organise the London Dinner at the end of Michaelmas Term.
+This is hosted at the Savoy Hotel and is the major event in the calendar for Hawks once they have gone down.